Nold360/libopl/README.md

-# PyOPM - Python OPL Manager
+# PyOPLM - Python Open PS2 Loader Manager
-This Repository containes the code for pyoplm. pyoplm is a simple, WIP Python implementation of the "OPL Manager".
-While there is a cli frontend, it's sub-classes can also be used as a library to parse the "ul.cfg", split games to ul-format, fix filenames, etc.
+This Repository containes the code for PyOPLM.
+PyOPLM is a simple, WIP python app to manage games installed in a directory used by [Open PS2 Loader](https://github.com/Jay-Jay-OPL/OPL-Daily-Builds).
+Supports SMB and USB folders at the moment, hard drive games support is WIP.

 ## Features
  - Add, remove and rename games in OPL-Drive